Planck 2013 results. I. Overview of products and scientific results: Astrophysical products

-Table \ref{tab:pccs} summarises the characteristics of the PCCS.
-The sources detected by \Planck\ are dominated in number at low frequencies by radio galaxies (mainly through their synchrotron emission) and at high frequencies (i.e., above 217\,GHz) by infrared galaxies (through the thermal emission of the dust), in agreement with previous findings based on the ERCSC \citep{planck2011-1.10,planck2011-1.10sup,planck2011-6.1,planck2012-VII}.
+Table \ref{tab:pccs} summarizes the characteristics of the PCCS.
+The sources detected by \Planck\ are dominated in number at frequencies up to 217\,GHz by radio galaxies (synchrotron emission), and at frequencies above 217\,GHz by infrared galaxies (thermal dust emission), in agreement with previous findings \citep{planck2011-1.10,planck2011-1.10sup,planck2011-6.1,planck2012-VII} based on the ERCSC.
 The large spectral range covered by LFI and HFI gives a unique view of the two populations and their relative weight as a function of frequency, e.g., through the evolution of the spectral indices \citep{planck2013-p05}.

+Many low-frequency extragalactic sources are variable; however, considering typical variability timescales and amplitudes, the temporal observing pattern of \Planck, and the sensitivity of the PCCS, a clear detection of variability is likely only for the brightest sources.
+Recent efforts in this direction can be found in \cite{Chen2013, Kurinsky2013}.
+Similar work along these lines has not yet been attempted with the PCCS, but will be pursued with the full-mission dataset in the future.